 “Sesame Street” has a long history, and this documentary’s real focus is what “Sesame Street” did up until the 1990s, when Jim Henson and Jon Stone died.
 Therefore, the “Street Gang” movie will probably be best enjoyed by people who are old enough to remember “Sesame Street” before the 1990s.
 It’s a meaningful nostalgia trip for “Sesame Street” fans, but not a completely thorough one for people who want more of “Sesame Street’s” history after the 1990s.

 Screen Media Films released “Street Gang: How We Got to Sesame Street” in select U.S. cinemas on April 23, 2021, and on digital and VOD on May 7, 2021.
 The movie’s release date on Blu-ray and DVD is July 6, 2021.
-HBO and HBO Max will premiere the movie on a date in 2021 to be announced.
+HBO and HBO Max will premiere the movie on December 13, 2021.